jbakse/site_builder/content/3D/index.md

 ## Digital Fabrication

-Digital Fabrication is the a prototyping and production workflow that combines computer-aided design with computer-controlled manufacturing techniques.
+Digital fabrication is a prototyping and production workflow that combines computer-aided design with computer-controlled manufacturing techniques.
 Just as desktop publishing caused shifts in skills, methods, and equipment needed to print documents, digital fabrication is changing how objects are designed and built.

+Machining is a subtractive manufacturing technique in which an object is carved out of a block of material.
+Computer numerical control (CNC) milling and [lathing](https://www.youtube.com/watch?v=q2PP9P-p79w) machines use subtractive manufacturing to make highly precise and very strong parts.

+3D Printing refers to a range of additive fabrication techniques.
+In additive fabrication an object is built up, usually in layers.
+Because subtractive methods can only create shapes which allow the cutting tool to reach all the material that must be removed, additive fabrication can achieve shapes that subtractive manufacturing can not.
+There are many types of 3D printing in use.

 ::: .links-sidebar
 [Wikipedia: <br/> 3D Printing Processes](https://en.wikipedia.org/wiki/3D_printing_processes)